We specialize in Innova Products.

 Everyone needs a UNDER-STABLE discs.

-Don't forget about getting yourself low FADE numbered discs too.
+Don't forget about getting some low FADE numbered discs too.
 You must have under-stable discs that fly straight, turn-over, fly straight down-wind, and fly straight down-hill.
 Most disc golfers from beginners to Professionals need discs that don't fade and stay flying flat, or turned-over.
 A disc with less fade may keep you from fading and skipping into the creek...keeping you in the middle of the fairway for a Birdie putt.

 Below are a couple of our favorite long distance drivers.